 Pharmacy Technology (D.A.S.)

-Graduates of the Pharmacy Technology diploma are health care professionals who assist the pharmacist in a hospital or clinical setting to provide quality health care related to medication administration.
+Graduates of the Pharmacy Technology diploma are health care professionals who assist the pharmacist in a hospital or community setting to provide quality health care related to medication administration.

 In addition to the skills acquired to become a pharmacy technician, students will learn to read medication orders, mix parenteral medications, assemble unit-doses of medications and prepare 24-hour patient medication carts.
 Students will also learn proper labeling for oral and parenteral medications.
 In order to become a state certified pharmacy technician, the student must earn the Pharmacy Technology diploma, work 1,000 hours as a registered pharmacy technician, and pass the Pharmacy Technician Certification Exam (PTCE) administered by the Pharmacy Technician Certification Board (PTCB).